haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 *  `per_row` is a number.

-*  `canCancel` from allowcanceloptions
+*  `canCancel` is from allowcanceloptions

 Example:
 ```
-# From AXVE0, 1579F7:
+# From BPRE0, 16A132:
-multichoicegrid 8 1 13 3 AllowCancel
+multichoicegrid 7 1 15 3 AllowCancel
 ```
 Notes:
 ```